A 24-hour guide with 8 cool things to do in Santa Fe New Mexico, this hot spot on America’s culinary and cultural map

 The Shed is particularly famous for it enchiladas and we can highly recommend them.
 Two blue corn tortillas loaded with your choice of filling are served up smothered in New Mexican red or green chile and plenty of gooey cheese alongside a hearty serving of pinto beans.
 These things are fiery so make sure you’ve got a full glass of ice water handy or better yet The Shed’s famous ‘Roca Coin Margarita’.

-The secrets out, so even at lunch time on a weekday the queue can be upwards of 45 minutes.
-Grab a buzzer and bring a crossword or see if you can snap up a stool at the bar which are first come first served.
+The secrets out, so even at lunchtime on a weekday the queue can be upwards of 45 minutes.
+Grab a buzzer and bring a crossword or see if you can snap up a stool at the bar which is first come first served.

 Pro-tip: Order your enchiladas ‘Christmas’ to get a taste of both the red and the green chile.
 Although the red was our favourite you’d do well to try them both.